justincfeng/cereal.jl/docs/src/locatorfuncs.md

 27 (2010) 065013 and Coll et al., Phys.
 Rev. D 86, 084036 (2012) for the
 details of the derivation.

-The method describe above is implemented in the following function:
+The method described above is implemented in the following function:

 ```@docs
 cereal.locator4CFM10